This post may contain affiliate links which won’t change your price but will share some commission.

 Filet Mignon – While you can use a different cut of beef, I highly recommend that you splurge a little and go with the filet.
 Filet Mignon is a boneless cut of beef that comes from the middle of the tenderloin.
 It’s tender and goes perfectly with the rich creamy Boursin mushroom sauce.
 If you absolutely cannot buy filets, the second-best choice for this recipe is strip steak,

 Mushrooms – I like the simplicity of white button mushrooms for this recipe.
-But you can certainly substitute crimini mushrooms, which are actually a mini version of portabella mushrooms.
+But you can certainly substitute crimini mushrooms, which are a mini version of portabella mushrooms.

 - Melt the butter in the skillet and add the mushrooms.
-Cook the mushroom until they start to slightly caramelize and turn brown.
+Cook the mushrooms until they start to be slightly caramelized and begin to brown.

-- Once the mushrooms are cooked, add the heavy cream and Boursin cheese and cook on medium heat for 4-5 minutes.
+- Once the mushrooms are cooked, add heavy cream and Boursin cheese and cook on medium heat for 4-5 minutes.
 Nestle the steaks back into the skillet to reheat them.
 Taste the sauce and add additional salt and pepper, if needed.
 Add the chopped parsley and serve.

 Frequently Asked Questions